BradleyColson/Politics/README.md

 | **DURHAM** | 5,970 | 1,712 | 128 | 7,810 | 4,130 | +52.88% |
 | **LEBANON WARD 1** | 2,020 | 635 | 30 | 2,685 | 1,355 | +50.47% |

-### Project Overview
-This project provides a comprehensive data analysis of the 2020 US Presidential Election results in New Hampshire at the precinct and jurisdictional levels.
-By leveraging SQL for data transformation and Tableau for visualization, the analysis identifies key voting trends, turnout drivers, and geographic shifts across the state’s 10 counties.

-Key Objectives
-Data Aggregation: Consolidate granular ward-level data into city and town-wide totals to assess large-scale jurisdictional impact.

-Margin Analysis: Calculate raw margins and percentage differentials to identify Democratic strongholds (e.g., Hanover, Durham) and Republican-leaning growth areas (e.g., Salem, Derry).

-Performance Benchmarking: Compare precinct-level engagement against state averages to highlight outliers in voter participation.